-The Nashville newspaper in that same edition of April 8 rewrote the March 29 report of a New Orleans newspaper confirming the death of Tennessee native son Davy Crockett.
-(Crockett technically was born in the state of Franklin, but that’s another story.)
+The Nashville newspaper in that same edition of April 8 rewrote the March 29 report of a New Orleans newspaper confirming the death of Davy Crockett.

-To remember the Alamo 177 years later, here is more Spanish mission architecture seen around town:
+To remember the Alamo, here are examples of Spanish mission architecture seen around town: